Fri 15 Dec 2006

 Technology stewards are people with enough experience of the workings of a community to understand its technology needs, and enough experience with technology to take leadership in addressing those needs.
 Stewardship typically includes selecting and configuring technology, as well as supporting its use in the practice of the community.

-Where does it come from?
-Why do we say that?
+Where does the definition come from?
+Why do we define it that way?
 Well, there’s a long(er) and a short(er) answer.
 The shorter answer is that Beth Kantor prompted us.
 A slightly longer answer is illustrated by how it came to be that Nancy, Beth and I are posting something about it within hours of each other.
 Originally there was a discussion on Nancy’s blog, which resulted in some email back and forth between Nancy and Beth.
 Then Etienne and I got added to the email thread.
 Nancy and I iterated.
 Etienne chimed in from Ljubljana (the capital of Slovenia).
 Then we agreed to post about it.
 Magic?

 One reason that I thought we needed to define the role was that I kept noticing that somehow communities have unwritten rules about when to take a discussion to the back-channel, when to go public, when to iterate, and when to stop, even when the technologies they are using are changing all the time.
 There seems to be some stewarding going on (in some communities) that results in unwritten rules or practices that are productive.
 This stewarding is taking place at a smaller scale than what a software designer or vendor would likely notice (or certainly talk much about).